ioannisCC/website-assignment/README.md

 An issue it has is that of responsivness as it works fine on big screens only (>27inch) due to the short period given to make it (10 days)

 note: A part of the site is in Greek as I stdy in Greece.
+Also images might be copyrighted but they are used for educational and personal reasons only.